JERA, IHI move up demonstration of co-firing ammonia at coal power plant - NewsBreak

 Ammonia is traditionally used for fertiliser and industrial materials.

-JERA is a joint venture between Tokyo Electric Power (9501.T) and Chubu Electric Power (9502.T).
+JERA is a joint venture between Tokyo Electric Power and Chubu Electric Power.
 IHI makes burners and other industrial machinery.

 Comments / 0